medvedevgroup/HowDeSBT/example/README.md

 (5) Run a batch of queries.

-We use "sabutan query" to search for "hits" for query sequences.
+We use "sabutan query" to search the tree for "hits" for query sequences.
 The input here is in fasta format, including headers for each sequence.
 Names from the headers are used in the output to identify a query.

 For backward compatibility with earlier tools, sabutan can also recognize a fasta-like file that contains no headers.
 In that case, each input line is